mejmo/aspect-javafx-issue/README.md

-The problem is that if aspect are used and `spring.aop.proxy-target-class=true` is set, than JavaFX components are not autowired in controllers (logBox == null).
+The problem is that if aspects are used and `spring.aop.proxy-target-class=true` is set, than JavaFX components are not autowired in controllers (logBox == null).

 If `spring.aop.proxy-target-class=false` then: